amitfin/retry/README.md

 The `retries` parameter is not passed to the inner service call.

-The service implements exponential backoff mechanism.
+The service implements an exponential backoff mechanism.
 These are the delay times (in seconds) of the first 7 attempts: [0, 1, 2, 4, 8, 16, 32] (each delay is twice than the previous one).
 The following are the second offsets from the initial call [0, 1, 3, 7, 15, 31, 63].

+#### `expected_state` parameter

-`expected_state` is an _optional_ parameter which can be used to validate the new state of the entities after the inner service call:
+`expected_state` is an _optional_ parameter for validating the new state of the entities after the inner service call:

 ```
 service: retry.call